Daniil Shafran: Interpretation and technique

 Shafran had a poetic and sincere way of performing music.
 His vibrato, phrasing and virtuosity all added to his distinctively passionate performances.
 Characteristic of his style was his inimitable rich tone (unusual on a baroque instrument), his unlimited musical freedom, and his impeccable technical proficiency.

 Shafran saw himself as a product of a Leningrad (rather than a Moscow) tradition that “attached great importance to technical matters, [but] gave more attention to interpretation, revealing the stylistic diversity of works, and developing the artistic propensities of the pupil”.

 Structured and disciplined practice was the foundation of his playing.
 “A small minority of string players can get by without constant practice, but I admit that I am not one”, he noted.
 Each day would start with a slow cantilena piece for about 15 minutes, “to refresh the reflexes” for tonal beauty.
 From his father, he learned to play a piece through at twice the written speed, to ensure that all technical challenges were met.
 “I must work and persevere without pause.
 And if there comes a time when I feel some element of my instrumental control is slipping, I immediately start exercises to rectify the situation.
 For the left hand… I execute great leaps over the fingerboard with all fingers, striving for exactness of intonation and purity of sound.”
 To develop tone control, he would take a piece of moderate difficulty, like Rachmaninoff's 'Vocalise', and play it high on the C-string instead of the A-string.

 While having great technical mastery, Shafran saw technique as a means rather than an end.
-Although he followed David Oistrakh's advice “to include a virtuoso piece in your daily dozen: the audience likes them as a reward” and he highly recommend practicing the “old bravura works for those who aspire to attain the heights of cello technique”, for himself he felt that above all his music should be sincere, and he aimed to focus on “major music” with the depth for great expression.
+Although he followed David Oistrakh's advice “to include a virtuoso piece in your daily dozen”, and he highly recommend practicing the “old bravura works”, he felt that above all his music should be sincere, and he aimed to focus on “major music” with the depth for great expression.
 “I do detest and avoid music which is patently inferior or 'cheap'.
 When I encounter a work that does not immediately enthuse me, I always seek to discover something that may be hidden in its pages.
 If the work seems to lack profundity or expressiveness, I strive to compensate for this by instilling it with my own enthusiasm and imagination, and seek out the work's dramaturgic accents based on the general character of the music.

 Shafran was mercilessly strict with himself, and his partners: “from first note to last, I cannot permit my partner's playing to sabotage my intentions”, but he was not dogmatic: “everything is permissible if it sounds beautiful, if it is justified artistically”.